Today I want to talk about one of the most important Excel functions – INDIRECT function.

 With this workbook, you can add any number of rows into each source worksheet and any number of source worksheets.

-As long as you fill the name of added worksheet in the 4th row and put reference number in column A, the master worksheet will give you all final complete report.
+As long as you fill the name of the added worksheet in the 4th row and put the reference number in column A, the master worksheet will give you all the final complete report.

 Case 3: Combination of DIRECT with VLOOKUP to re-organize or retrieve data

 Sometimes we need to transpose vertical data into horizontal data, just as shown in Figure 4.